Flekay/The-Farmer-Was-Replaced/movement/README.md

 ## move to a specific position

 ### navi-to-pos.py
 This script pre-calculates the moves form each position to each position.
+You can also dump the compiled functions to a file which will reduce the setup time to ~5.3s.

 ### navi-to-func.py
 Slighly modified version of けろびー code.
 This script pre-calculates the moves form each position to each position.
 Similar to navi-to-pos.py but uses functions instead of a dictionary.
+You can also dump the compiled functions to a file which will reduce the setup time to ~2.4s.

 ### navi-to.py
 This script pre-calculates the moves form each x,y coordinate to each x,y coordinate.